leoetlino/botw-re-notes/difficulty_scaling.md

   and [`loadActorInfo`](#ecosystemlevelsensorloadactorinfo)) that may be called when a weapon or enemy actor is loaded.

+## Scaling inhibitors

+Both scaling functions will immediately return without doing anything if:

+* WorldMgr::sInstance->stageType == 1 (Open World stage)
+* and WorldMgr::sInstance->isAocField (current map is Trial of the Sword)
+* and WorldMgr::sInstance->disableScaling (set to true when entering Trial of the Sword)

+Scaling will also be skipped if the current [map area](areas.md) is 28.
+This corresponds to "HateruSea", which is the Eventide Island area.

 ## Weapons
   'loadWeaponInfo' is called (i.e. weapons may be scaled) for a weapon if: